lightspaceliam/unit-testing-strategies/dotnet-unit-testing/ReadMe.md

 |           Find({...})
 ```

-**PersonDataService.cs**
+**PersonEntityService.cs**

 Concrete class containing unit testable functions.

-In this context, due to the simplicity of the `PersonDataService.Find`, the assumptions requiring unit testing include:
+In this context, due to the simplicity of the `PersonEntityService.Find`, the assumptions requiring unit testing include:

 - Simple predicate?
 - Complex predicate?